bristolapproach/to-fro/Data Processing Agreement.md

 Co-ordinators

-Your information will be viewable by the other Co-ordinators with the sole purposes of making this system work, through organising and overlooking the Helpers to ensure that they provide adequate support to the Requesters.
+Your information will be viewable by the other Co-ordinators with the sole purposes of making this system work, through organising and overlooking the Helpers to ensure that they provide adequate support to the Residents.

-Your contact information may at times be shared with Helpers or Requesters so that they can keep you informed about new and ongoing tasks as well as giving them the ability to exercise their data rights.
+Your contact information may at times be shared with Helpers or Residents so that they can keep you informed about new and ongoing tasks as well as giving them the ability to exercise their data rights.

 You retain rights over your data as explained at the start of this agreement and although you are able to see, change or delete your own information, you may also request for another Co-ordinator to do so.

-You will be able to see and edit all of the information stored in the system including the three groups: Co-ordinators, Requesters and Helpers as well as jobs and other relevant information.
+You will be able to see and edit all of the information stored in the system including the three groups: Co-ordinators, Residents and Helpers as well as jobs and other relevant information.
 If anyone requests to see, change or delete the information related to them (where it doesn’t infringe another person’s privacy), then you must do so.

 For data you have access to please respect your responsibilities as explained at the start of this agreement.